Sleeping naked will actually make you hotter at night, expert claims

-Consultant neurologist and sleep physician, Dr Guy Leschziner, told the Today Show: “People may be better off sleeping in clothing rather than sleeping naked.
+Consultant neurologist and sleep physician, Dr Guy Leschziner, told the Today Show last year: “People may be better off sleeping in clothing rather than sleeping naked.

 “If you’re wearing a natural fabric like cotton it acts as a wick for your sweat and it can increase the surface area for the sweat to evaporate, thus may make you feel much cooler."